NSAPH/handbook/_sources/fasse.md

 Navigate to [NSAPH Projects GitHub organization](https://github.com/NSAPH-Projects) in your web browser.
 [NSAPH Projects GitHub organization](https://github.com/NSAPH-Projects) is a shared account where all NSAPH members can collaborate across many projects at once.
+If you are not already a member of [NSAPH Projects](https://github.com/NSAPH-Projects), ask one of the admins to add you to the organization.

 Crete a new git repository under [NSAPH Projects](https://github.com/NSAPH-Projects) and name it with your **project name**.